elibroftw/blog.elijahlopez.ca/content/posts/what-cant-an-ipad-do-that-a-macbook-can-do.md

   - apple
   - ipad
   - macos
+summary: "Compilation of tasks a MacBook or computer can do that an iPad cannot, covering file management, software, development, and more."
 ---

 Here is a compilation of tasks that an iPad can't do that a Macbook / computer can do.
 For some tasks, I've added examples and implications.